Raffaello/sdl2-hyper-sonic-drivers/README.md

 ## Usage

-see the `example` folder for some basic usage.
+see the `./sdl2-sonic-drivers/examples` folder for some basic usage.

 ## Credits